justjosias/jw/README.md

 - Yaml metadata at top
 - Handle bad text in filenames (strip more than whitespace in write_file)
 - Rewrite when I know what I'm doing

+As this is a general way to let out thoughts and organize them, I think it would be useful to expand this from micro-journaling to noting general thoughts.
+Maybe other modes for notes and such.
+And as it uses Markdown, it can be very flexible.

 ## Word meanings